nkalambur/SI507_Final_Project/README.md

 - https://developer.twitter.com/en/docs/tweets/search/api-reference/get-search-tweets.html
 - http://textblob.readthedocs.io/en/dev/index.html
 - https://plot.ly/python/
 - Additionally, I received help from Anand Doshi on re-thinking how to modify my data & credentials caching set up given how frequently the source API data would change.
-As such, I decided on 10 hours expiration of access tokens and updated that used in the class OAuth twitter example.
+As such, I decided on 10 hours expiration of access tokens and updated the code used in the class OAuth twitter example.
 - Finally, I built on/modified some of the code from my project 6 to establish the postgres/psycopg2 database connection and set up the db.